rhel-labs/instruqt/performance-copilot/02-step2/assignment.md

 ## Monitoring performance using PCP

-The `pmrep` utility takes any of the available metrics and reports them in ASCII tables.
+The `pmval` utility takes any of the available metrics and reports them in ASCII tables.

 For instance, this command reports idle processor utilization for each CPU on the host, every 1 second in a 5 second window :